kamrulcoder/random-quotes-project/README.md

 ```

-        let btn =document.getElementById("generator");
+      let btn = document.getElementById("generator");
         let text = document.getElementById("qoute")
         let author = document.getElementById("author")

-        let qouteContent = [
+        let qouteContent = [{
-            {
-                quote:"Lorem ipsum dolor sit amet consectetur, adipisicing elit.
+                quote: "Lorem ipsum dolor sit amet consectetur, adipisicing elit.
 Harum dolore, modi architecto quibusdam, sunt obcaecati nobis iure perferendis officia, culpa dolor!
 Reiciendis dolore fuga quia obcaecati nihil nobis autem.",
-                author:"kamrul hasan "
+                author: "kamrul hasan "
             },
             {
-                quote:"Lorem ipsum dolor sit amet consectetur, adipisicing elit.
+                quote: "Lorem ipsum dolor sit amet consectetur, adipisicing elit.
 Harum dolore, modi architecto quibusdam, sunt obcaecati nobis iure perferendis officia, culpa dolor!
 Reiciendis dolore fuga quia obcaecati nihil nobis autem.",
-                author:"kamrul hasan "
+                author: "kamrul hasan "
             },
             {
-      quote:
-        "Life is too short and sweet to be spent by cribbing and complaining about things.
+                quote: "Life is too short and sweet to be spent by cribbing and complaining about things.
 Here are some random quotes about the most wonderful gift that we've got",
                 author: " Life"
             },
             {
-      quote:
-        "Humor is richly rewarding to the person who employs it.
+                quote: "Humor is richly rewarding to the person who employs it.
 It has some value in gaining and holding attention.
 But it has no persuasive value at all",
                 author: "John Kenneth Galbraith"
             },
             {
-      quote:
-        "God save me from my friends.
+                quote: "God save me from my friends.
 I can protect myself from my enemies.",
                 author: "Claude Louis Hector de Villars "
             },
             {
                 quote: "The price of anything is the amount of life you exchange for it.",
                 author: "David Thoreau"
             },
             {
-      quote:
-        "Life is like a landscape.
+                quote: "Life is like a landscape.
 You live in the midst of it but can describe it only from the vantage point of distance. ",
                 author: "Charles Lindbergh"
             },
             {
-      quote:
-        "A critic is someone who never actually goes to the battle, yet who afterwards comes out shooting the wounded.",
+                quote: "A critic is someone who never actually goes to the battle, yet who afterwards comes out shooting the wounded.",
                 author: " Tyne Daly"
             }
         ];

         btn.addEventListener("click", generate)

-        function generate(){
+        function generate() {
-            let qouteIndex = Math.floor(Math.random() *qouteContent.length );
+            let qouteIndex = Math.floor(Math.random() * qouteContent.length);

             text.textContent = qouteContent[qouteIndex].quote;
             author.textContent = qouteContent[qouteIndex].author;
         }
 ```